chimera-linux/cports/Packaging.md

 not affect the build) and its sole purpose is to be able to turn off the PIE check for subpackages (as projects may build a mixture of PIE and non-PIE files).

+The `pkgdesc` may gain a suffix if the subpackage name has a certain suffix:

+* For `-devel`, it will be `(development files)`
+* For `-doc`, it will be `(documentation)`
+* For `-libs`, it will be `(libraries)`
+* For `-dbg`, it will be `(debug files)`
+* For `-progs`, it will be `(programs)`

+In general, subpackage descriptions should have suffixes like that.
+You can choose the best suffix for packages not matching standardized names.
+Sometimes it may also be the case a `-devel` subpackage corresponds to another subpackage rather than the main package, and the default description will thus be wrong.
+In those cases, you should override it while following the conventions.

 <a id="template_options"></a>
 ### Template Options